SeokRae/nicepay-manual-eng/api/nicepay-api-retrieve.md

-# Retrieve
+# Transaction Status Inquiry

-## Retrieve a transaction
+## Check Transaction Status

 <img src="../image/payment-retrieve.svg" width="800px">

-Retrieve API can be used if you need to check information according to the success or failure of a 💳 payment (approval) request.
+Transaction Status Iniquiry API can be used if you need to check information according to the success or failure of a 💳 payment (approval) request.

-It is recommended to use the Retrieve API in the following cases.
+It is recommended to use the Transaction Status Iniquiry API in the following cases.
-- If timeout of `Http-client` occurs after calling the payment (approval) API, you can search the transaction through Retrieve API with `orderId`.
+- If timeout of `Http-client` occurs after calling the payment request API, you can search the transaction through Transaction Status Iniquiry API with `orderId`.
 - In case of suspicion of forgery and alteration of data in the payment (approval).
 - When it is necessary to check the cancellation balance of a payment (approval).